irishgordo/harvester-wiki/Roadmap.md

 * Container and VM network integration or path to communication
 * Enhanced Integration with Rancher for massive edge deployments
 * Network enhancement: support telco network solutions
-* Restore Harvester VMs into a new Harvester cluster.

 Past releases